yinflight/HybridAStarTrailer/README.md

 # HybridAStarTrailer

-A path planning algorithm based on Hybrid A\* for trailer truck
+A path planning algorithm based on Hybrid A\* for trailer truck.

 # Goal